dawit3000/catool/cran-comments.md

 The `catool` (Compensation Analysis Tool) R package calculates overload compensation for college instructors based on institutional policies, regular teaching loads, and enrollment thresholds.
 It identifies qualified credit hours, applies proration logic when applicable, and generates spreadsheet-ready summary tables.
 The tool promotes fairness, transparency, and consistency while reducing manual administrative effort.

 ## Vignettes and documentation
-Includes a walkthrough vignette explaining policy logic, usage examples, compensation rules, and both full-schedule and individual analysis.
+Includes a walkthrough vignette explaining policy logic, usage examples, compensation rules, and support for both full-schedule and individual-instructor analysis.
 📄 https://dawit3000.github.io/catool/articles/catool-walkthrough.html

 ## Submission notes
 This is the initial CRAN submission of the `catool` package.
 * All exported functions are documented and include usage examples.
-* Console messages have been removed or made suppressible (per CRAN policy).
+* Console messages have been removed or made suppressible per CRAN guidelines.
-* Global variable warnings (e.g., `COLLEGE`, `DEPARTMENT`) resolved via `globalVariables()`.
+* Global variable visibility warnings have been resolved via `globalVariables()`.
-* The `LICENSE` file has been removed, and the `DESCRIPTION` now correctly declares only `AGPL-3`.
+* The `LICENSE` file has been removed; `DESCRIPTION` correctly declares `License: AGPL-3`.

 ## Reverse dependencies
 This is a new package with no reverse dependencies.